 Today, the Pigeon Key Foundation has restored the historical buildings, and installed a museum detailing the history behind the Overseas Railroad and the island.
 Visitors interested in a tour should meet at the old rail car serving as the Pigeon Key Gift Shop on Vaca Key.
 The price of admission includes a full day’s access to the museum, grounds, free snorkel equipment, and a ferry ride to/from Pigeon Key.
 Otherwise, the 2.2-mile-long section of the Old Seven Mile Bridge is open to pedestrian, cycling, and golf cart traffic (though please be prepared for the scorching sun, as nary a speck of shade can be found).
 Fishing from the old bridge is permitted.

 Know Before You Go

-Located 2.2 miles west of Marathon, in the central Florida Keys.
-Accessible by bicycle, foot, golf cart, or guided ferry rides departing from the parking lot of the Pigeon Key Gift Shop (housed in an old Overseas railroad car) immediately prior to the beginning of Seven Mile Bridge.
+It's located 2.2 miles west of Marathon, in the central Florida Keys.
+Because of Hurricane Irma, this is no longer accessible by bike or foot (though they are trying to fix that.)
+You must take a ferry now.
+The ferry departs from the parking lot of the Pigeon Key Gift Shop (housed in an old Overseas railroad car) immediately prior to the beginning of Seven Mile Bridge.